 Transport Layer Security is a protocol for verifying the identity of a service over the Internet.
 While TLS meant that only one side needs to authenticate the connection, with mTLS, the more widespread and common protocol in the industry today, both parties need to authenticate their identity.
 This protocol is safer, since both sides verify their identity, and fast becoming an industry standard, especially in the banking industry.

 By adopting mTLS, LivePerson is looking to adhere to industry standards and offer more secure connections between brands and their consumers.
-By verifying both the identity of the LivePerson and the identity of the brand, we can make sure that there's no man in the middle attacks, fraud, phishing or other security risks.
+By verifying both the identity of the LivePerson server and the identity of the brand, we can make sure that there's no man in the middle attacks, fraud, phishing or other security risks.

 What is Hashicorp vault?